Practical matters to attend to when arriving

-As an EU citizen or a citizen from Switzerland you may freely enter Denmark and remain in this country for up to three months without an EU residence document (registration certificate).
-If you are a job seeker, you may reside in Denmark for up to six months without a registration certificate.
-The periods of three and six months are calculated from the date of entry.
+As an EU citizen or a citizen from Switzerland you may freely enter Denmark and remain in this country for up to 3 months without an EU residence document (registration certificate).
+If you are a job seeker, you may reside in Denmark for up to 6 months without a registration certificate.
+The periods of 3 and 6 months are calculated from the date of entry.

-If you expect that your stay in Denmark will last more than three months, you have to apply for an EU residence document (registration certificate) before the expiry of the three months.
-Job seekers are required to submit their application within six months after entry.
+If you expect that your stay in Denmark will last more than 3 months, you have to apply for an EU residence document (registration certificate) before the expiry of the 3 months.
+Job seekers are required to submit their application within 6 months after entry.